instant CE certificate!

 Section 8

-On the last track we discussed the technique of releasing emotional energy to relieve the pain of childhood sexual abuse.
+In the last section, we discussed the technique of releasing emotional energy to relieve the pain of childhood sexual abuse.

-On this track we will demonstrate the use of "leaning into", empathy and taking a one-down position to assist in building rapport in potentially volatile sessions with a sexually abused child or their parent.
+In this section, we will demonstrate the use of "leaning into", empathy and taking a one-down position to assist in building rapport in potentially volatile sessions with a sexually abused child or their parent.

 As you know, efforts to build rapport are often times misinterpreted by parents or clients who have been coerced into attending therapy or who have had previous negative therapy experiences.
 Here is how I avoided and diffused potential escalation with Anita and her daughter, Angel, age 13.
 Anita and Angel were referred to me after Angel told the school counselor she had been sexually abused by her Aunt's boyfriend, Stan.
 She had been seven and staying at her Aunt's home for the weekend.